 Built in the Brutalist architectural style — popularized in the 1950s and known for its concrete aesthetic — the NAC features more than 1,300 performances a year, sharing with audiences the best in music, theater and dance.

-Inside the NAC, PCL added 36,000 square feet of space, bringing the total area to almost 1.2 million.
-A new two-level atrium that wraps around one side of the complex offers a mix of public spaces, lobbies, and rentable rooms, including a major event space that has sweeping views of downtown Ottawa and Parliament Hill.
-The rejuvenation also improves accessibility and provides a west elevation expansion—the NAC’s renovated “Fourth Stage” performance space.
+Inside, we added 36,000 square feet of space, bringing the total area to almost 1.2 million square feet.
+A new two-level atrium wraps around one side of the complex, offering a mix of public spaces, lobbies and rentable rooms, including a major event space that offers sweeping views of downtown Ottawa and Parliament Hill.
+The update also provides improved accessibility and a west elevation expansion that incorporates the NAC’s renovated “Fourth Stage” performance space.

-The design features such quintessentially Canadian materials as quarried limestone for the floor tiles, Douglas fir for the wood ceiling coffers, and perforated, bronzed aluminum for exterior fins and cladding.
+The design features Canadian materials such as triangulated limestone floor tiles quarried in Ontario, hexagonal Douglas Fir wood ceiling coffers, and perforated, bronzed aluminum exterior fins and cladding.